Choose one or both of these classes:

-This course is offered as a morning course on our Pre-College Enrichment California program on the campus of UCLA.
+These courses are offered on our Pre-College Enrichment Los Angeles program on the campus of UCLA.

 All classes are private and exclusive to 360° Student Travel participants only.